György Matolcsy

-György Huba Matolcsy (born 18 July 1955, Budapest) is a Hungarian politician and economist who was governor of the Hungarian National Bank (MNB) for 12 years until March 2025.
+György Huba Matolcsy (born 18 July 1955) is a Hungarian politician and economist who was governor of the Hungarian National Bank (MNB) for 12 years until March 2025.
 He previously served as Minister of National Economy from 2000 to 2002 during the first cabinet of Viktor Orbán and from 2010 to 2013 in the second Orbán Cabinet.

 Career

 In 1977, he graduated from the Faculty of Economics of Corvinus University of Budapest, at that time known as the Karl Marx University of Economics and Industry, and in 1984 received a PhD in economics from the same institution, the only university in Hungary before the fall of Communism where one could graduate from economics.
 He worked as an expert in economic institutions.

 In 1990 he became for a brief period of parliamentary secretary in the Prime Minister József Antall period.
 In 1991-1994 he was a representative of the Hungarian Government, the European Bank for Reconstruction and Development in London, including a deputy director in the period 1991-1994, and in 1994 director of the bank.
 After returning to the country was among others Fidesz's economic expert, member of the National Assembly, and in 2000-2002, minister of economy.
 In 2003 he joined the Fidesz.
 On 29 May 2010 he became minister of national economy in the second Orbán cabinet.

 He said in October 2011 the return to talks with IMF would be a "clear sign of weakness".
 He also said in the Parliament on 14 November 2011, just four days before the ministry's announcement, in a response to a Jobbik politician, "the government forming its economic policy against this three-letter institution [IMF]."

 On 17 November 2011 the Ministry of National Economy said "government is starting negotiations on a new type of cooperation with the International Monetary Fund (IMF) in the course of scheduled consultations."

 On 1 March 2013, Prime Minister Orbán nominated Matolcsy to the position of the Head of the Hungarian National Bank (MNB).
 Orbán said "performance and the facts point towards one man, and that is György Matolcsy."
 The Hungarian forint had steadily dropped when became official information that Matolcsy will be appointed governor.
 He took the office on 4 March, replacing András Simor.

 He is the author of publications in the field of economics.
 The book, entitled Economic Balance and Growth, was published on 5 March 2015 and was translated and published in English in December 2015.
 It is the first of the Magyar Nemzeti Bank's book series.